 Zoning Planning & Land Use Law in North Dakota

-In West Fargo, North Dakota, there are laws which determine what can and can't be done on given parcels of land.
-These laws get pretty involved sometimes, and aren't always very accessible to laypersons.
+In Jamestown, North Dakota, there are laws which determine what can and can't be done on given parcels of land.
+These laws get pretty involved sometimes, and aren't always quite accessible to laypersons.
 This article should serve as a good overview of these laws.

 While zoning laws appear to be geared just toward protecting residents, they also protect industry, by ensuring that they are free to conduct their business without getting caught up in the many legal disputes that would be inevitable if they were closer to a residential area.

-Possible Outcomes of Boundary and Title Disputes in West Fargo, North Dakota
+Possible Outcomes of Boundary and Title Disputes in Jamestown, North Dakota

-The most discernible solution is to correct the problem, so your property is no longer in violation of local zoning laws.
-If the violation is minor, and correcting it would not be very costly, this is likely the best way to go.
+First, and perhaps most apparently, you can correct the violation.
+If the violation is relatively minor, and correcting it would not cost you much or be a substantial burden, this might be the best way to go.

-What Can A West Fargo, North Dakota Attorney Do?
+What Can A Jamestown, North Dakota Attorney Do?